 Kalanggaman Island, Leyte

-Kalanggaman Island is one of those places that look so much better in photos than it does in reality.
-Kalanggaman is famous for its long sandbar.
+Kalanggaman Island in Leyte is famous for its long sandbar.
 The sand is white, yes, but coarse.
 Overall it looks great when captured with long-monopod cameras or drones.
+It’s one of those places that look so much better in photos than it does in reality.

-I’m sure we would have enjoyed it better if we’d gone here before it was a famous commercial tourist attractions (about 2 years ago, at least) or in some other days, weekdays preferably, but there you go.
+We might have enjoyed it better if we’d gone here before it was a famous commercial tourist attraction (about 2 years ago, at least) or in some other days, weekdays preferably.